nikontos/CPY-Compiler/README.md

 The lexical and syntax analyzers are working

 There migh be a few bugs but this is to help students that are doing the course to get em started!

+Don't judge the code i was still inexperienced :D